When you’re competing for top talent, and you offer clear advantages over competitors, you can exploit those advantages if you do it diplomatically.

 3. Ask questions about the next career step for a driver if they join your competitor.

 Point 1 is by far the most important one to remember.
 In my own New Business efforts, I’m never shy about commenting on competitors—for a few reasons:

-1) I like and respect the majority of agencies I normally compete against—and the fact that I’m willing to say genuinely nice things about them, in my opinion, demonstrates my commitment to a prospective client’s best interests.
+1) I like and respect the majority of agencies I’ve competed against over the years—and the fact that I’m willing to say genuinely nice things about them strengthens the credibility of any negative observations I might share.
+And, I believe, demonstrates the fact that I’m ultimately interested in what’s best for a prospective client.

-2) There are still areas where I believe my firm offers advantages over even the best shops—whether it’s a better value for the money, or a stronger focus on bottom-line results.
+2) There are still areas where I believe my firm offers advantages over any shop—whether it’s a better value for the money, or a stronger focus on bottom-line results.

 3) I never say anything about competitors I couldn’t comfortably defend if it got back to them.

-Regarding Point 2, if one of your competitors recently lost a large account which could lead to layoffs, or has a reputation for mistreating drivers, your candidates should know what they could be getting themselves into.
+Regarding Dunn’s Point 2, Consider this: If one of your competitors recently lost a large account which could lead to layoffs, or has a reputation for mistreating drivers, your candidates should know what they could be getting themselves into.
+You’d want to know if you were them.
 Just remember to be diplomatic about sharing that information.

 Finally, Dunn’s Point 3 is an excellent way to help candidates envision themselves being happily employed with your company for a long time.
 And isn’t that what we’d like to achieve with all our hires?